Massage Chair vs Massage Therapist

 Massage chairs can adjust to your weight, height and body composition for an expertly tailored, customized massage experience every time

-You aren’t relying on the judgement of a human being.
+You are not relying on the judgement of a human being.
 These are sophisticated algorithms designed to generate the best massage possible each time you sit in the chair.

-From the application of heat to a Zero Gravity position that helps your spine to stretch and realign, the technology in today’s massage chairs goes far beyond what you’ll find with a massage therapist.
+From the application of heat to a Zero Gravity position that helps your spine to stretch and realign, the technology in newer massage chairs goes far beyond what you will find with a massage therapist.

 Massage chairs like the Osaki OS-Pro Maxim can even bathe the room in blue LED light for relaxing color therapy.
 And most massage chairs today have Bluetooth speakers so you can listen to your favorite playlist during your massage.